 RUPTURED GAS LINE EXPLOSION

-In February 2010, there were two house explosions in MN caused by a ruptured gas line that caused significant property damage, but no injury, with fines levied against two gas companies.
+In February 2010, there were two house explosions in MN caused by a ruptured gas line that caused significant property damage, but no injury.
 Had there been anyone in either house, they would have been killed in the explosion or severely burned.

 The Minnesota Department of Public Safety’s Pipeline Safety Office required NSP to inspect thousands of Minnesota sewer lines for similar cross bores — in which a gas line is unknowingly bored through a sewer line — in St. Paul and South St. Paul.
 The company has since inspected and cleared 53,471 addresses and plans to inspect 20,000 more by 2014.